LNG tanker steams toward U.S. Sabine Pass for inaugural loading

-NEW YORK, Nov 9 (Reuters) - Cheniere Energy’s landmark Sabine Pass liquefied natural gas export plant in Louisiana will receive its first tanker for loading on Jan.
+NEW YORK (Reuters) - Cheniere Energy’s landmark Sabine Pass liquefied natural gas export plant in Louisiana will receive its first tanker for loading on Jan.
 12, according to ship tracking data and a source with knowledge of the plant’s operations.

 The Energy Atlantic LNG tanker, which was last seen on Thomson Reuters ship tracking data on Monday steaming west across the Indian Ocean, is the first in a string of test cargoes that will be loaded before commercial operations begin later in the year.